jriz2/ctf-huntress23/README.md

 >
 > Download the file(s) below.
 Attachments: [snake_eater.7z](https://huntress.ctf.games/files/f33ff9480892eaee7c9ac8c56871f3cd/snake_eater.7z?)

 **Static Analysis Walkthrough** -- *Unsuccessful*

-*Initial triage with `binwalk`, `strings`, and `Ghidra` were unsuccessful didn't provide any immediate clues to follow.*
+*Initial triage with `binwalk`, `strings`, and `Ghidra` didn't provide any immediate clues to follow.*

-1. The `snake_eater.exe` icon is still the default image for PyInstaller, a tool used to bundle a Python application as a Portable Executable (.exe) file.
-Let's try to reverse the process to obtain the original Python script.
+1. The `snake_eater.exe` icon is still the default image for [PyInstaller](https://pyinstaller.org/en/stable/), a tool used to bundle a Python application as a Portable Executable (.exe) file.
+Let's try to reverse the process and obtain the original Python script.

     ![Alt text](sources/SE-icon.png)